adielmtz/str/README.md

 ## Initialization

 Use the functions `mutstr_init()` or `mutstr_init_size()` to initialize a MutStr object.
-After you're done working with your string, use `mutstr_finalize()` to deallocate the memory used by the MutStr API.
+After you're done working with your string, use `mutstr_finalize()` to deallocate the memory used by the MutStr object:

 ```c
 #include "mutstr.h"